Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 7. The interference (interaction) of the unit-fields (particles) having the de Broglie generators and the Laplace or Helmholtz one-component ACs

 while the long range of the interaction is attributed to the long-range geometrical factor $f_C(R)\sim 1/R$ of the unit-fields with the {\it{irregular}} Laplace-ACs.
 Notice, the {\it{Laplace-AC}} amplitude ${A_{1_ns_n}}$ {\it{can be an arbitrary constant}} [see, Eq. (\ref{eq317abc})].
-In Eq. (\ref{eq434abc}), the amplitude ${A_{1_ns_n}}$ is presented in the form ${A_{1_ns_n}}(m_n/q_n)$ that corresponds to the electric (electromagnetic) interaction mediating by the electrical (Coulomb) charges.
+In Eq. (\ref{eq434abc}), the amplitude ${A_{1_ns_n}}$ is presented in the form ${A_{1_ns_n}}(q_{0n}/m_{0n})$ that corresponds to the electric (electromagnetic) interaction mediating by the electrical (Coulomb) charges.
 To satisfy the Coulomb and Lorentz interactions, the electrical parameter (\ref{eq434abc}) that does not depend on the value $R$ at the distances $R>>r_0^C$, should be adjusted to the {\it{Coulomb constant}}.
-The value $q_1=\pm |q_1|$ and $q_2=\pm |q_2|$ could be interpreted as the {\it{electric charges}} of the first and second unit-fields (particles).
-In contrast to the traditional quantum field theories, the {\it{Laplace-AC}} amplitude associated with the {\it{electric charge}} of the electromagnetically interacting unit-field (particle) gives the {\it{physical (non-phenomenological) explanation}} of the {\it{electric charge}}.
-Notice, the dependence $\gamma _C=\gamma _C(R, r_0^G)$ at the extremely small ($R \sim r_0^C$) distances between the two unit-fields (particles) gives the new inside the physics of the non-quantum and quantum electromagnetism.
+The value $q_{01}=\pm |q_{01}|$ and $q_{02}=\pm |q_{02}|$ could be interpreted as the {\it{electric charges}} of the first and second unit-fields (particles).
+Unlike in the traditional quantum field theories, the {\it{Laplace-AC}} amplitude associated with the {\it{electric charge}} of the electromagnetically interacting unit-field (particle) gives the {\it{physical (non-phenomenological) explanation}} of the {\it{electric charge}}.
+Notice, the fact that the electrical interaction parameter $\gamma _C=\gamma _C(R, r_0^G)$ depends on the length scale at the extremely small ($R \sim r_0^C$) distances between the two unit-fields (particles) gives the new inside the physics of the non-quantum and quantum electromagnetism.

 The {\it{weak-relativistic}} (${\cal E}_{12,21}<<{\varepsilon}_{01}^{2} + {\varepsilon}_{02}^{2}$) interaction forces (\ref{eq172abc}) and (\ref{eq173abc}) acting upon the first and second {\it{electrically charged}} unit-fields (particles) have respectively the forms